 We FINALLY boarded our plan at 10:30 a.m., which set us back practically a whole day in Greece, because it was a 4 hour flight there and getting from the airport to the hotel.

-e caught a taxi with an overly friendly Aussi-- who gave us a tour along the way.
+From the airport we caught a taxi with an overly friendly Aussi-- who gave us a tour along the way.
 Once we arrived at our hotel, we had problems with check-in and the pre-arranged price.
 Of course.
 So, we ended up switching hotels last minute, which worked out in our favor.
 Finally!

-main streets.
+After dealing with the hotel, we decided to head towards downtown Athens for some dinner.
+Problem was we didn't know where to go.
+We literally asked an older American couple if we could follow them to the main streets.
 They were very nice, and had sons our age.
 We chit chated along the way till we reached their destination-- a roof top restaurant with the Parthenon behind it.
 They ended up inviting us to join them for dinner with their friends!
 It turned out to be alot of fun.
 We talked about Europe and America-- the differences between them-- and updates from home.

 Over the next four days, we got to know the little, twisty roads of the tourist area really well.Athens itself is extremely crowded and polluted (It made Paris look spacious).
 So we stuck too the cute touristy streets.
 Where we learned the art of bargaining, which is considered perfectly fine..even in stores.
 Basically the convoerstaion would go like this: (Imagine in a classic Greek accent)

-"Come...look...I give you good price," S
+"Come...look...I give you good price," Sales merchant

 "Oh that's ok we are just browsing." or if we found something, "How much is this?"